 Updated by Mollie Johanson

 Boasting both traditional embroidery techniques and creative contemporary ideas, this magazine produced by the Embroiderers' Guild features workshops with top instructors.
 Both current and past issues of Stitch are available in print and digital formats.

 02 of 07

 Also published by the Embroiderers' Guild, Embroidery—The Textile Art Magazine shares inspirational ideas and features as well as news of embroidery shows and events.
 Rather than a publication showing how to make embroidered projects and patterns, this is a magazine about embroidery and the artists who stitch it.

 03 of 07

 Although Mollie Makes is a magazine showcasing many different crafts, nearly every issue contains embroidery projects or patterns of some kind.
-Their embroidery features are typically created by popular designers or are excerpts from books, and always enjoyable.
+Its embroidery features are typically created by popular designers or are excerpts from books.
+Either way, they're always enjoyable.

 04 of 07

-Australian Homespun is another title that isn't purely focused on embroidery and needlework, but still features embroidery on a regular basis.
-Often they have a pattern of the month stitch-a-long, with each design created to be part of a larger embroidered project, such as a quilt.Continue to 5 of 7 below.
+Homespun is another title that isn't purely focused on embroidery and needlework but still features embroidery on a regular basis.
+Often it has a pattern-of-the-month stitch-a-long, with each design created to be part of a larger embroidered project, such as a quilt.Continue to 5 of 7 below.

 05 of 07